 Total time: 26 minutes

-If you want to spice things up, especially in summer, opt for chicken cutlets with strawberry-avocado salsa.
+If you want some vibrant chicken dishes for summer, opt for chicken cutlets with strawberry-avocado salsa.
 There’s nothing like enjoying tender, moist chicken meat with a light and refreshing salsa under the relentless heat.

 With how the dish involves mostly veggies, rest assured that eating it will be healthy for your body.
 Simply cook the chicken cutlets in a skillet, prepare the salsa, then serve the salsa on top of the chicken cutlets.